Apply and adjust stroke properties

 - Add a color block to the left side of a card or task element

-Add styling to the end points of any open ended paths.
-The end point property will show up in two different locations, depending on the vector path you have selected.
+You can add styling to the end points of any open vector paths.
+The End point settings will display in two different locations, depending on the complexity of the vector path you have selected.

 Only two end points

-If the layer is an open vector path, you can set the endpoints at the start and end of the vector path in the main Stroke section.
-For example: line and arrow shapes.
+If the layer is an open vector path, you can set the end points at the start and end of the vector path using the settings in the Stroke section of the right sidebar.

 More than two endpoints

-If you have a closed vector path or shape—or an open path with more than two end points—you’ll find the end points settings in the Advanced stroke menu instead.
+If you have a closed vector path—or an open vector network with more than two end points—you’ll find the end points settings in the Advanced stroke settings instead.

-If you have the entire layer selected, you can use the End points property to set the same tip or cap style for all endpoints.
+If you have the entire layer selected, you can use the End points property to set the same cap style for all endpoints.

-To edit them independently, you need to select each end point in vector edit mode:
+To edit end points independently, you need to select each end point in vector edit mode:

-- With the layer selected, press Enter / Return to open vector edit mode →
+- With the layer selected, press Enter to open vector edit mode.

 Cap and tip endpoints